NoelleDL/CV/README.md

 #### Problem-Solving

-* During the **Acebook** project, our team initially struggled and didn't know where to begin.
+* During the **Acebook** project at Makers Academy, our team initially struggled and didn't know where to begin.
 I implemented daily retros and stand-ups to facilitate communication and identify a path forward.
 In the end, we produced an [amazing product](https://github.com/NoelleDL/acebook-Underdogs).
 * As the **Mission Integration Program Coordinator**, I was hired to revitalize a cherished yet lifeless awards program.
 I identified areas for improvement including creating an automated submission resulting in a 200% increase in awards submission.

 ## Education